 It depends on what sort of investor you are or whether you’re looking to actually use its services.
-If you’re the latter, it might be a good idea to buy now as you can vote on governance issues if you own coins.
+If you’re the latter, it might be a good idea as you can vote on governance issues if you own coins.

-Otherwise, if you’re looking to buy or trade to try to make a profit, it all starts with the coin’s price right now.
-If you’re a bullish long term investor, you might decide that it’s unlikely to go any lower, in which case you should buy it now.
+Otherwise, if you’re looking to try to speculate on Compound to try to make a profit, it all starts with the coin’s price right now.
+If you’re a bullish long term investor, you might decide that it’s unlikely to go any lower, in which case you should get it now.
 Traders with a more short term view can use charts and tools to try to time their entry into the market.
 Either way, you can use our latest market analysis to help you: